(Hash): Background

 On March 31, 2019, a teaser titled "#" was released on the group's official YouTube channel.
 The clip looks back to Loona's previous releases and teaser films and ends with the word "burn".
 It also features imagery of butterflies, as well as the symbols "++" and "xx".
 On May 31, a second teaser was released titled "La Maison Loona", with the phrase "delayed but someday" showed at the end.
 On December 13, a teaser titled "#1" was released.
 On December 31, an image teaser was released.

 On January 8, 2020, it was announced that member HaSeul would halt activities with the group due to health concerns.
 On January 10, a second teaser was released titled "#2", setting the release date to February 5.
-On January 13, individual teasers started to being released, starting with member Olivia Hye and ending with a group photo on January 19.
+On January 13, individual teasers started to being released, starting with member HyeJu (formerly Olivia Hye) and ending with a group photo on January 19.
 On the same day, the track list was released, revealing the proper lead single as "So What".
 On January 22, a third teaser was released titled "#3".
 On February 5, 2020, member Yves confirmed in the album's press showcase that SM Entertainment founder Lee Soo-man was involved in the production of this album, doing so after he watched the group's cover video for NCT 127's "Cherry Bomb".

 The description of the "So What" music video announced that the album's limited editions included a CD-only song, "Day & Night".